nescobar/nescobar.github.io/_posts/2020-09-16-visualize-databricks-dashboard-tableau.md

 {% gist 152a8721a7ca6deff31cfb02a3e6c2ee %}

-We define a method that will use the previously obtained run_id and the Databricks REST API to export the Dashboard in JSON format.
+We define a method that will use the previously obtained _run_id_ and the [Databricks REST API](https://docs.databricks.com/dev-tools/api/latest/index.html) to export the Dashboard in JSON format.

-The ACCOUNT in the DOMAIN variable should be replaced by your own Databricks account name.
+The _ACCOUNT_ in the _DOMAIN_ variables should be replaced by your own Databricks account name.
 The API requires a token for authentication.
-This personal token can be generated in the Databricks UI or via the REST API.
+[This personal token can be generated in the Databricks UI or via the REST API](https://docs.databricks.com/dev-tools/api/latest/authentication.html).

 The token is stored in what is called a [Databricks secret](https://docs.databricks.com/security/secrets/index.html).
 This utility can store any sort of credentials outside notebooks so that they can be retrieved when needed.